cockroachlabs/cockroachdb-runbook-template/monitoring-alerts/alert-lsm-shape.md

-# Alert: Node LSM Storage Shape
+# Alert: Node LSM Storage Health

 ### Purpose of this Alert